Galup: Etymology

+History

 Pre-colonisation

 The lake was originally part of a series of freshwater wetlands running north from the Swan River along the coastal plain for approximately 50 km.
 Little is known about the use of the lake by the Noongar people prior to British settlement, other than the area was known to be within the area inhabited by them.
 Given its geographical features, it could have been used regularly as a significant camping and hunting site with black swans and other wildfowl as well as turtles, frogs, gilgies and mudfish hunted as food.

 Associated with the lake is the Wagyl, part of Noongar mythology.
 The myth describes the track of a serpent being, who in his journey towards the sea, deviates from his route and emerges from the ground which gives rise to Galup.
 The lake and a significant part of the reserve are registered with the Department of Indigenous Affairs as an Aboriginal heritage site of historic and mythological significance to the Aboriginal people.